 Rona Jaffe Award

 In 2013, Ashlee was named a winner of the Rona Jaffe Foundation Writers' Award.
 The award recognizes the special contributions women writers make to our culture and society.
 Writers are nominated and upon being chosen are given a grant to assist in their writing careers.
 They are also honored at a ceremony in New York City and read their works at NYU.

-Dzanc Short Story Collection Prize - Shortlist Finalist
+Dzanc Short Story Collection Prize - Longlist Finalist

 Ashlee's short story collection "Just Off 15" was named a shortlist finalist for the 2023 Dzanc Books Short Story Collection Prize.